Welcome to Boarding

 Boarders also have access to the school grounds at all appropriate times, to enjoy a walk or run or just some time to sit an enjoy the space.
 Sports facilities including the sports hall, gym, swimming pool and tennis courts are also available at designated times over the evenings and weekends.

-It is our belief that we have a responsibility to produce a safe, healthy environment where those pupils who board may feel that they have a good alternative and complement to being at home.
+It is our belief that we have a responsibility to produce a safe, healthy environment where those pupils who board feel that they have a good alternative and complement to being at home.
+Parents and carers should feel confident that we are providing a happy and healthy home from home.
 One of our chief aims is to allow the boarding pupils to feel that they are part of an enlarged family with the enjoyment and responsibility that it brings.
+The wellbeing of our boarders is our priority.

 Living in a community brings with it a need to develop social awareness and consideration for others and therefore it is necessary that certain ground rules are observed.
 These rules are simple and made clear to all pupils.